murondj/megr2156-design-portfolio/docs/assignments/A01/index.md

 **Case 1: Luke DeVries**

 Luke DeVries is a student at University of North Carolina at Charlotte that has previously taken the Sophomore Design Class.
-This is the link to the website that will be analyzed: https://instructure.charlotte.edu/eportfolios/4880/welcome.
+This is the link to the website that will be analyzed [here](https://instructure.charlotte.edu/eportfolios/4880/welcome.)

 Luke's website is easily navigated, having headers and a running list of sections down the side that showcase his work.
 The layout begins with a section about why the portfolio is created and its intended use.
 This allows for anyone accessing the website to find information needed about the author of the website and the contents of the portfolio itself based on his personal description.
 There is a small inconsistency that the headers of each section are labeled as "Assignment X" instead of what the project actually contains.
 However, this can be overlooked as the main function of the site is to display the projects specifically from the Sophomore Design Class.
 If and when Luke adds a personal project or other information, this should be updated with a specific header or the assignments moved to an Assignment section added later.